The Pale-Faced Lie

 “Cinematically gripping. . . .
 An extraordinary remembrance that’s both gut-wrenching and inspiring.”—Kirkus Reviews

-DAVID CROW is a husband, father, and author, as well as a lobbyist with more than 40 years’ experience working in the nation’s capital.
+DAVID CROW is a husband, father, retired naval reserve officer, and author, as well as a lobbyist with more than 40 years’ experience working in the nation’s capital.
 He is a sought-after public speaker and writer, captivating audiences with his fresh take on political events and American history and with his unforgettable stories about his childhood on the Navajo Indian Reservation.
 READ MORE

 “Those who have been hurt the most often have the greatest ability to heal.”